-Even though Dario Saric displayed moments of basketball brilliance down in Rio, the role the San Hinkie’s Euro “star” will take on for our 76ers remains uncertain.
+Dario Saric has displayed moments of basketball brilliance at the Rio Olympics, but the role the San Hinkie’s Euro “star” will take on for our 76ers remains uncertain.
 There’s no doubt the Croatian national will see significant playing time for Brett Brown this coming season but it remains unclear if the rookie will appear in the first-five; or if he will be a valuable 6th man type; or simply a second unit player.
 It may also take some time to clarify which position Saric is best suited to play in the NBA, but that’s a topic for a different post.

 Despite all the question marks that surround Saric’s role during his debut season in a 76er uniform, one thing is certain, online NBA odds are forecasting that with Saric on the roster (and fellow rookie Ben Simmons) the 76ers will be a much better team in 2016-17.
 After the jump we’ll take an overview of Saric’s career and examine how the big man has done as a starter and a reserve with his previous teams.

 Saric has experience being part of a starting five and playing off the bench and that double-dip may benefit him greatly during his rookie season in the NBA.
 In the last two seasons with Anadolu Efes of Turkey, Saric spent the majority of his games as a key reserve.
 Saric received a respectable amount of playing time last season (22 mpg.) with Anadolu Efes and posted solid stats — 11.7 ppg.; 40% shooting from three and 93% from the FT Line.
 As we all know, despite his reserve role in Turkey, Saric was widely considered one of the top prospects outside of the NBA.